solana-labs/solana/docs/src/developing/programming-model/runtime.md

 ## Compute Budget

-To prevent a program from abusing computation resources each instruction in a transaction is given a compute budget.
+To prevent a program from abusing computation resources, each instruction in a transaction is given a compute budget.
 The budget consists of computation units that are consumed as the program performs various operations and bounds that the program may not exceed.
-When the program consumes its entire budget or exceeds a bound then the runtime halts the program and returns an error.
+When the program consumes its entire budget or exceeds a bound, then the runtime halts the program and returns an error.

-Note: The compute budget currently applies per-instruction but is moving toward a per-transaction model.
-For more information see [Transaction-wide Compute Budget](#transaction-wide-compute-buget).

 The following operations incur a compute cost: